 High Definition Multimedia Interface, also known as HDMI, technology has streamlined connectivity in ways often underestimated.
 Introduced to electronic consumers in 2004, HDMI has continued to evolve to meet the needs of an ever-changing industry.

 HDMI 2.0, the most current iteration available to consumers, supports 4K technology through 12-bit color and resolutions up to 60 frames per second.
-HDMI 2.1, however, will go beyond this.
-Announced in 2017, yet still years away from full production, HDMI 2.1 will help support the emergence of 10K technology and continue to expand on 4K and 8K capabilities.
+HDMI 2.1, however, aims to surpass this, supporting 10K and enhancing 4K and 8K capabilities, though it’s still in development.

 But what does all of this mean to you?
 HDMI cables relay both audio and video signals between your connected devices, and there are many accessory devices that assist them like couplers (our guide) and more.
 This means you no longer have to have separate cables for sound and pictures.